sleeepeer/PoisonedRAG/README.md

 pip3 install "fschat[model_worker,webui]"
 ```

-### Dataset (optional, suggested)
+### 💽 Dataset (optional, suggested)

-There is no need to manually download datasets.
 When running our code, the datasets will be automatically downloaded and saved in `datasets`.
-But to make this pipeline more stable I suggest you running this line.
+You could also run this line to manually download datasets.

 ```bash
 python prepare_dataset.py
 ```

-### Set API key
+### 🔑 Set API key

 If you want to use PaLM 2, GPT-3.5, GPT-4 or LLaMA-2, please enter your api key in **model_configs** folder.